jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 In collaboration with:
 * <a href="https://www.uv.es/ciberer2/index.wiki">Laboratorio de Fisiopatología de las Enfermedades Raras</a>, Universitat de València
-* <a href="http://www.cipf.es/cipf-fisabio-joint-research-unit-biomedical-imaging">Biomedical Imaging Mixed Joint Unit, Foundation for the Promotion of Health and Biomedical Research (FISABIO) and the Principe Felipe Research Center (CIPF), Val`encia, Spain.</a>
+* <a href="http://www.cipf.es/cipf-fisabio-joint-research-unit-biomedical-imaging">Biomedical Imaging Mixed Joint Unit, Foundation for the Promotion of Health and Biomedical Research (FISABIO) and the Principe Felipe Research Center (CIPF), València, Spain.</a>